BIDS/repro-case-studies/case-studies/dushizima.md

 ##### Workflow diagram

+The workflow follows a data model called SIPOC, which stands for suppliers, inputs, process, outputs, and customers which form the columns of the table.
+We adapt SIPOC to better represent our use-case, hence the first column is called sources and the final column repositories.

 The core of your case study is a diagrammatic workflow sketch, which depicts your the entire pipeline of your workflow.
 Think of this like a circuit diagram: boxes represent steps, tools, or other disjoint components, and arrows show how outputs of particular steps feed as inputs to others.
 This diagram will be complemented by a textual narrative.

 We recommend the site draw.io for creating this diagram, or you are also welcome to sketch this by hand.
 While creating your diagram, be sure to consider: